Magnetic Order Driven Ultrafast Phase Transition in NdNiO$_3$: Insulator-Metal Transition Dynamics

-The ultrafast electronic and magnetic dynamics are presented in Fig.\ \ref{Fig2}A, which shows the pump-probe delay scans from magnetic scattering and XAS measurements following 1.55 eV excitation.
-At an excitation level of $\sim$0.01 electrons per nickel site (0.5 mJ/cm$^2$), the magnetic scattering is completely quenched within 175 fs.
-In dramatic contrast, the time-resolved XAS scan shows a longer transition time of 446 fs, which demonstrates that that the magnetic and electronic contributions to the IMT have different timescales.
-For all of the data, the transition times were determined by fitting to an error function together with a slower exponential recovery.
-Note that the quoted transition times are defined by the twice the Gaussian width (width defined by difference at 0.85 and 0.15 of maximum value) and fitting errors were all $<$ 10 fs.
-Clearly, the magnetic order collapse is at the limit of our temporal resolution while the XAS dynamics are substantially longer.
-This indicates a rapid and total collapse of the magnetic order prior to changes in the CO (breathing distortion) and IMT embodied in the XAS response.
-To track the IMT directly, we utilized optical-pump THz-probe measurements to directly follow the formation of the metallic state.
-As shown in Fig.\ \ref{Fig2}B, the THz response shows a transition to the metallic phase that correlates directly with the XAS signal.
-The transition time to the metallic phase from the THz transmission is 425 $\pm$ 15 fsec, consistent with the XAS timescale.
-From this we can confirm that the ultrafast IMT is occurring at a slower timescale than the collapse of the long-range magnetic order.
+\jwf{To understand the implications of magnetism collapse, we now turn to the changes in electronic properties and how they are connected to the magnetism.
+First we consider the changes in X-ray absorption spectra (XAS) in the insulator vs.\ metallic phase as shown in Fig.\ \ref{Fig2}B. Previous work and calculations have shown how the formation of the insulating charge ordered (CO) state is correlated to changes in the absorption, which is not influenced by the magnetic order \cite{Freeland:2015iw,Green:2016dk}.
+For the delay scan shown in Fig.\ \ref{Fig3}A, we have set the photon energy to the vertical line in Fig.\ \ref{Fig2}B, where there is $\sim$10\% change in the XAS across the IMT.
+In dramatic contrast to the magnetic dynamics, the time-resolved XAS scan shows a longer transition time of 446 fs, which demonstrates that the magnetic and electronic contributions to the IMT have different timescales.
+The rapid and total collapse of the magnetic order occurs prior to changes in the CO (breathing distortion) and IMT embodied in the XAS response.
+To confirm that the changes in XAS are tied to the IMT, we utilized optical-pump THz-probe measurements to directly follow the formation of the metallic state.
+As shown in Fig.\ \ref{Fig2}B, the THz response shows a transition to the metallic phase that correlates directly with the XAS signal, where a transition time to the metallic phase from the THz transmission is 425 fs.
+The IMT transition time is also consistent with recent time-resolved measurements that measured the collapse of the CO state\cite{Esposito:2018kb}, indicating that the IMT is tracking the loss of CO and not the magnetism. }